Listen to the Moon: Film adaptation

-In 2024, French animation studio Xilam Films announced they would be adapting the novel into a family feature film titled Lucy Lost, with a tentative theatrical release date of March 2026.
-The film is being produced by Marc du Pontavice, and directed by Olivier Clert, in his feature film directorial debut.
-Helen Blakeman, along with Clert, are the co-writers on the project.
-Gebeka International, a France based sales company, will handle the international sales; Le Pacte will be the distributor in France; and Canal+ and Ciné+ signed on for the pay television rights.
+In 2024, French animation studio Xilam Films announced they would be adapting the novel into a family feature film titled Lucy Lost (Le mystère Lucy Lost), with a theatrical release date of October 28, 2026.
+The film is being produced by Marc du Pontavice, with co-production by Lucie Bolze, and directed by Olivier Clert, in his feature film directorial debut.
+Helen Blakeman, along with Clert, are the co-writers on the project, while the art direction of the production was directed by Joyce Colson, with graphics created by Jade Khoo and the soundtrack is composed by Anne-Sophie Versnaeyen.
+Gebeka International, a France-based sales company, will handle the international sales; Le Pacte will be the distributor in France; and Canal+ and Ciné+ signed on for the pay television rights.

-Producer Marc du Pontavice said he first read Listen to the Moon in 2017, and that he thought the "themes of family, love and memory against a backdrop of vivid landscapes, would translate beautifully to the screen".
-He also said that the original idea was to adapt the novel into a television miniseries, but after meeting Clert in 2022, he convinced him to make it into a theatrical movie instead.
-The film will be fully animated in a mix of traditional animation and 3D.